mcomsa/RapidMinerDataCleaner/README.md

   * Replace Missing Values with average/mode or using a model (currently K-NN)
   * Attributes with too many missing values are deleted

+# Experimental
+  * Added a new feature which allows you to parse nominal coloums to numerical. if more than 5% and less than 75% of the nominals are unparsable a new attribute is created containing those unparseable values.